fufuok/cache/DOC.md

     // Count returns the number of items in the cache.
     // This may include items that have expired but have not been cleaned up.
     Count() int

+    // DefaultExpiration returns the default expiration time for the cache.
+    DefaultExpiration() time.Duration

+    // SetDefaultExpiration sets the default expiration time for the cache.
+    // Atomic safety.
+    SetDefaultExpiration(defaultExpiration time.Duration)

+    // EvictedCallback returns the callback function to execute
+    // when a key-value pair expires and is evicted.
+    EvictedCallback() EvictedCallback

+    // SetEvictedCallback Set the callback function to be executed
+    // when the key-value pair expires and is evicted.
+    // Atomic safety.
+    SetEvictedCallback(evictedCallback EvictedCallback)
 }
 ```